croxton/imgixer/README.md

 # Imgixer plugin for Craft CMS 3.x

+The most flexible Imgix URL generator for Craft CMS.

+* Generate Imgix URLs with convenient methods for responsive images.
-Generate Imgix URLs.
-Optionally, speed up your templates and control panel by swapping Craft's native image transforms with Imgix rendering.
+* *New*: Speed up your templates and control panel by swapping Craft's native image transforms with Imgix rendering.
+* *New*: [Servd.host](https://servd.host) users - use Servd's built-in image transforms instead of Imgix.

 ![Screenshot](resources/img/plugin-logo.png)